DarkMythic1995/medical-insurance-project/README.md

 # Medical Insurance Project

 This Python script was made to calculate medical insurance costs based on user inputs like age, sex, BMI, number of children, and smoking status.
 I built this project as part of my learning journey to practice Python programming, function design, and data processing.
+Both parts of this project function with Jupyter notebook.

 ## Project Overview